mozsearch/mozsearch-mozilla/README.md

    - https://searchfox.org/mozilla-central/source/.cron.yml contains a list of
      jobs which contain a "when" filter and some kind of hook mechanism.
 All times are UTC and everything needs to be a multiple of 15 minutes.
+     - Although this file mentions projects/branches other than mozilla-central, these definitions only have an effect for their own branch and do not impact other branches until the release/merge process propagates them to that branches.
+     - In other words, the file in mozilla-central can mention mozilla-beta as much as it wants, but none of those settings will impact mozilla-beta until mozilla-central gets branched to mozilla-beta.
+Similarly, making changes that mention an ESR branch that has already branched will never have any effect on that ESR branch unless someone merges those changes to the ESR branch.
    - Firefox's nightlies are defined as part of the "nightly-desktop" build of the "mozilla-central" project is scheduled to start at 10:00 UTC and 22:00 UTC.